Communicating when critical information emerges or changes

 Emerging or new critical information can occur outside formal clinical handover, and for timely action to occur, information must be communicated to the right person (that is, a clinician who can make decisions about care) and documented to ensure patient safety.

-Other relevant strategies for communicating critical information can be found under:
+Other relevant strategies for communicating critical information are available under other touchpoints in the portal: